VDBWRAIR/bio_bits/docs/scripts/aln_pca.rst

 |id4|  2|  2|  0|  4|
 +---+---+---+---+---+

+By default aln_pca will use the simplest substitution matrix where for every non-substitution a 1 is used and any substitution yields a 1

 If you specify a substitution matrix file on the command line you can change how the identity matrix is generated.